 How To Fix Veneer That Is Lifting

 If you have old furniture with veneer, you may have noticed that over time, the veneer can start to lift or chip off.
-In this guide, we will show you step-by-step methods on how to fix veneer that is lifting, so you can repair old furniture and give it a fresh new look.
+In this guide, we will show you step-by-step methods on how to fix veneer that is lifting.
+Whether the veneer is lifting in small areas or large sections, we have solutions for both scenarios.

 photo of fixing veneer of a drawer with text overlay

 Wood veneer is a thin layer of real wood that is applied to the surface of furniture, doors, and cabinets.
 It is often used as a cost-effective way to get the look of solid wood without the high price tag.
+Veneer can come in a variety of wood types, finishes, and styles to match any design aesthetic.

 Click here to subscribe

 But again, over time and with exposure to various elements, veneer can start to lift.
 This can be due to changes in temperature and humidity, or simply from wear and tear.
-No worries, with the right tools and techniques, you can easily fix veneer that’s lifting!
+No matter the cause, it’s important to tackle lifting wood veneer as soon as possible to prevent further damage.

 Supplies Used for Fixing Lifting Veneer